Yao-lab-UA/MCB_416a516a/pages/L22%3A DE analysis (with DESeq2) - II.md

 	-
 - ## 11.5 Differential expression (DE) analysis (cont.)
 	- ![🖼 Slide5.PNG](../assets/storages/logseq-plugin-multiple-assets/20240409_035915_Slide5.PNG)
+		- the DESeq #[[result table]], including log2FoldChange and padj etc., is generated based on the negative binomial GLM statistical model of DESeq2
 		- genes with no or low expression are #filtered out before #padj calculation -> NA (in padj column)
 			- #padj in DESeq #[[result table]] refers to #Benjamini-Hochberg adjusted p-value, i.e., #FDR (or #Q-value ) -